-A. Because of the specialised nature of that work I would usually only accept instructions from a Solicitor, Accountant or professional seekeing to distribute an estate and different Terms of Business and charging rates would apply to any such work.
+A. Because of the specialised nature of that work I would usually only accept instructions from a Solicitor, Accountant, professional or personal representative seekeing to distribute an estate and different Terms of Business and charging rates would apply to any such work.
 Work in connection with tracing living relatives is also carried out on a different basis.
 If that is your interest please ask for details.

 Q. Are there any strings attached to the free initial half hours work or your costs estimate?

 A. No, there is no charge for my time spent.
-Please note however that if, for example you have sent me original or other documents in connection with my giving the estimate and you require them to be returned other than by ordinary first class pre paid post, or if the documents areexceptionally bulky then I will charge the costs of postage and any packaging.
+Please note however that if, for example, you have sent me original or other documents in connection with my giving an estimate and you require them to be returned other than by ordinary first class pre paid post, or if the documents are bulky then I will charge the costs of postage and packaging.
 If you elect the first class pre-paid post alternative then documents will be sent at your risk.

 Q Is payment by results?